crockpotveggies/crockpotveggies.github.io/_posts/2014-08-25-review-ancient-jung-java.md

 Jung is an interesting project that, although it last saw love in 2010, was very helpful in demonsrating a proof of concept.
 It's last major version upgrade bumped it to version 2 and it seems that the original contributors have since abandoned the project.
 However, it's possible it was abandoned due to the reason that it is a very mature Java library.
 The only additional development I'd consider is parallelizing many of its operations and finding ways to make it scale with ease.

 Jung has a full suite of algorithms that are available in sub-projects.
+A blogger was very nice enough to put together <a href="http://daniele-quercia.blogspot.ca/2009/02/importance-algorithms-by-jung.html" target="_blank">this detailed page</a> explaining the usage of each importance algorithm.
 It also has a very interesting visualization library that is meant for Java applets - something I did not use.
 However given its maturity and Java backbone, I found it very performant for smaller graphs.
-A blogger was very nice enough to put together <a href="http://daniele-quercia.blogspot.ca/2009/02/importance-algorithms-by-jung.html" target="_blank">this detailed page</a> explaining the usage of each importance algorithm built in.

 <img src="/uploads/junggraph.png">